Sitefinity/feather-packages/Bootstrap/README.md

 Creating a new widget template for Dynamic content

 Create a folder with the name of the dynamic module in singular where you have organized the project widget templates (`/Mvc/Views/` or `/ResourcePackages/Bootstrap/MVC/Views`).
 After that create a `*.cshtml` files having in mind the structure described above List.XXXXXX.cshtml for list view and Detail.XXXXXX.cshtml for details view.
-When you create a new Dynamic module list and details widget templates are automatically created for this module in `Design &gt; Widget Templates` in Sitefinity Backend.
+When you create a new Dynamic module list and details widget templates are automatically created for this module in `Design > Widget Templates` in Sitefinity Backend.
 As a starting point, you can use the template from Sitefinity Backend and make the desired changes on the file system.

 ## Editing and creating a grid widget
 By default we include the most popular column combinations as grid widgets.
 Modifying a grid widget template is super easy.
 If you want to modify the grid widget with two equal columns go to `/ResourcePackages/Bootstrap/GridSystem/Templates`, open `grid-6+6.html` and make your changes.